laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 I created a [repo that houses fantastic tips & tricks for Google Search's operators](https://github.com/laylavish/TipsTricksGoogleSearch/tree/main).
 Eradicate AI even more!!

+## To Do
+- Provide blocklist alternate for uBlacklist

 ## Short Q&A

 **Q**: Why isn't the whole element being removed?